maghdam/GenAI-MultiAgent-TradingSystem/README.md

 # GenAI-MultiAgent-TradingSystem

-A local-first trading platform that uses live cTrader market data and LLM analysis to produce structured trade decisions, and can optionally execute them automatically via a multi-agent workflow.
+A local-first AI trading platform that integrates live cTrader market data with LLM-powered analysis to generate structured trade decisions.
+A multi-agent workflow enables optional autonomous execution.

+Includes a Strategy Studio for creating, backtesting, and saving strategies that auto-load into the app—supporting both manual experimentation and agent-driven deployment.

 > Runs 100% locally with Docker + Ollama.
 No OpenAI keys required.